PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Http://www.aztec.co.za/biz/africa

-This site is a collection of African businesses including a virtual
+This site is a collection of African businesses including a virtual art

 gallery,